List of military headstamps: 7.92mm Mauser

 During World War II the Western Cartridge Company made 7.92mm Mauser ammunition for the Chinese Nationalists.
 The original Ball bullets made in 1942 had Gilding-Metal-clad jackets and the later Alternate Ball versions made from 1943 to 1944 had Gilding-Metal-Coated-Steel (GMCS) jackets.
 The Chinese numbers 七 (Qi, or "7") over 九 (Jiǔ, or "9") at the 9 o'clock position represent the bullet's caliber (7.9mm).
-The Chinese character 美 (Měi, or "Beautiful") at the 3 o'clock position is short for 美国 (Měi-guó, "Beautiful Country").
+The Chinese character 美 (Měi, or "Beautiful") at the 3 o'clock position is shorthand for 美国 (Měi-guó, "Beautiful Country").
 (This was the term Chinese immigrants gave California in the 19th century – and, by extension, the United States).
 The 2-digit year of production (42, 43 or 44) is at the 6 o'clock position.
 The ammunition was bulk-packed in standard 20-round cartons without stripper clips to maximize the amounts delivered and the packaging was marked in the Chinese language.
 In 1944 there was a contract to make 30-million modified Springfield-type Mauser-compatible stripper clips which were bulk-packed in ammo cans.
 Due to the long transport times, the rough and mountainous terrain, and constantly changing battlelines, the order wasn't completely delivered until 1947.